top of page

 Moving Beyond Failure Rates

-2. Performance Coaching: Managers and supervisors play a critical role in coaching employees towards improved safety performance.
-Unfortunately, few leaders receive formal training in coaching.
-Invest in coaching training programs to equip leaders with the skills to support their teams effectively.
-Reinforce and evaluate the application of these skills over time, ensuring they become ingrained in your safety culture.
+Often, managers and supervisors lack formal training in safety coaching.
+Investing in such training programs can equip them with the skills to support their teams effectively.
+It's crucial to reinforce and evaluate these skills consistently, ensuring they are a fundamental part of the safety culture.

 Recent Posts